travon-epps/ADSA/Travon-Epps_Assignment2.md

 - The missing values are concentrated in Stratification (2 and 3) related columns, footnotes, confidence limits, response and responseid.
 This will not affect the analysis.
 - Based on the information that is present, the missing values will be removed with no affect on the analysis.

-### Observations on Missing Values
-Include observations on the methods used to update the dataFrame for missing values and complete the cleaning process.
-Did you use a method to impute the missing data?
-Did you choose to drop null or NaN values?
-Did you split the dataset to create subsets?
-Use this space to explain the techniques, approach, and reasoning.

 # Data Exploration: